Stephen F. Austin Ladyjacks basketball: NCAA tournament

-The Ladyjacks have appeared in 18 NCAA tournaments.
-Their combined record is 10–18.
+The Ladyjacks have appeared in 21 NCAA tournaments.
+Their combined record is 10–19.

 WNIT

-The Ladyjacks have appeared in four Women's National Invitation Tournaments (WNIT).
-Their combined record is 0–4.
+The Ladyjacks have appeared in five Women's National Invitation Tournaments (WNIT).
+Their combined record is 1–5.

 WBI

 The Ladyjacks have appeared in two Women's Basketball Invitationals (WBI).
 Their combined record is 0–2.

 AIAW Division I

 The Ladyjacks made six appearances in the AIAW National Division I basketball tournament, with a combined record of 6–8.